-Crime novels could be educative for the sales profession too.
-It may be lengthy but surely, you’ll be startled the soonest you identified the sales spells popping between lines the writer had artfully weaved into.
+Crime novels are educative for sales professionals.
+It may be lengthy but surely, you get addicted the soonest you identify the sales spells popping between the lines which the writer had artfully weaved through.

 Personalities living in the novel are fictional as to what had sprung from the writer’s mind.
-However, traits of these characters are real and in fact, existent to the people you’ll meet across the sales table.
+However, “traits” of these characters are real and in fact, existent to the people you meet across the sales table.

-Knowing diverse novel personalities then is a beneficial preempting tool so you could modulate your presence in dealing with similar (varied extremes) behavior as you meet a prospect every day.
-You’ll be efficient then on working out how to be likeable and agreeable to your guest.
+Knowing diverse novel personalities is a beneficial preempting tool so you can modulate your presence in dealing with similar (varied extremes) behavior in every sales meeting.
+It trains you to be efficient on working out how to be agreeable to your prospects.
 This propels to a well understood pitch.
-This helps you sharpen your intuitions in reading who a person might generally be so you can again, adjust how your attack would be.
-Remember from now on, you aren’t just meeting people in a crowd, in a novel too.
+This helps you sharpen your intuitions in reading who a person might generally be so you can adjust how your closing attack would be.
+Remember from now on, you do not just meet people in a crowd, in a novel too.

-When reading mystery novels then, plot your smartphone beside you with a dictionary app.
+When reading mystery novels, have your smartphone beside you with a dictionary app.
 Search for the new word you just have read and add it to Favorites.
 Assign a word of the day which you shall then use the next time you pitch.
 Still note, be deliberate what synonym to say to a specific prospect.
 This tip applies to the next too.

 “The floor was sheathed in oriental rugs, the white painted rough stucco walls covered with masks and carvings, archeological by-products of her mother’s career, I imagined.
 Hadley filled and plugged in a small electric espresso coffee maker and got two fine china cups, setting them on a round, heavy walnut table with clawfeet next to one of the dormer windows.
 The view was of the back garden with its rows of new vegetables coming up and of several horsechestnut trees, cooling the house with hundreds of fresh green fans.”

-Isn’t that a compelling involvement pitch when you are in a Real Estate or Timeshare Sales?
+Is not that a compelling involvement pitch when you are in a Real Estate or Timeshare Sales?
 A Crime novel, on its endeavor to let the readers visualize the story, has a lot of those descriptions which you can simply modify to make it specific to your offerings.
 These are Adjectives and Adverbs which appeal to the senses of your prospects.
 Thus, stimulate buying instincts.
-These describing words are secret inks to masterfully paint the mental picture your prospect desire when they have availed your offer.
-Involving spiels are intended to be drooling making your offer irresistible.
+These describing words are secret inks to masterfully paint the mental picture of your prospect’s desires.
+Involving spiels are intended to be drooling which make your offer irresistible.

 Criminals never confess on the 1st chapter after the crime.
 Thus, mysteries give birth to the detective tandem of the reader and the sleuth.
 The cascade of the story then flashes reel of motives that points to a list of suspects.
-These accused are humans who are driven with motives, making lies seem spontaneous especially to those both directly and indirectly guilty.
+These characters are driven with motives perfectly like your prospects, they do not always tell the truth.

 Objections categorically should be accepted as your prospect telling you to tell them the right thing.
-However, be sensitive too since objections could also be your prospect’s litmus on your credibility and persistence as well as a tactic to stall a sale.
-As you meet several motives along your readings, you will be able to exercise the conviction of your guts every time you drive your pitch away from rejection.
-To achieve this, it takes several prospect encounter and crime novel readings too.
-Human behavior, just like books could be read too.
+However, be sensitive too since objections could also be your prospect’s litmus on your credibility and persistence as well as tactics to stall a sale.
+As you meet several motives along your readings, you are able to exercise the conviction of your guts every time you drive your pitch away from rejection.
+Human behavior, just like books can be read too.

-TWISTS.
-Cue for your pitch’s elements of surprise
+SHOCKING REVELATIONS are tips for your pitch’s elements of surprise.

-A master closer never settles rather, is dynamic in learning and experimenting sales strategies.
-Seeking out other than the usual learning materials, Crime Novels as one, is tantamount of upgrading your closing caliber.
-Always remember to be different and keep on looking things that differ you amongst those who are also striving.
+A master closer is dynamic in learning and experimenting sales strategies.
+Using other than the usual learning materials, Crime Novels as one, is tantamount of upgrading your closing caliber.
+Always keep on looking for new and unique sources of sales techniques.
 Be different.
-Laconically, a Closer is the sleuth of the mystery.
-Prospects are the suspects while the confession of the crime is the purchase.